FragSoc/planetary-annihilation-docker/README.md

 **Note:** *if you use a [bind mount](https://docs.docker.com/storage/bind-mounts/), the host path you mount into the container *must* be owned by the UID you passed to the build (see above table)*

+#### Run Environment

+The container can be completely customised with environment variables:

+- `PA_TITANS_ENABLED` defaults to `yes` and on any other value will disable the TITANS expansion on the server
+- `PA_AI_ENABLED` defaults to `yes` and on any other value will disable AI players on the server
+- `PA_SERVER_NAME` defaults to "A Dockerised PA:T Server"
+- `PA_SERVER_PASSWORD` defaults to "letmein", leave blank for no password
+- `PA_MAX_PLAYERS` defaults to 12
+- `PA_MAX_SPECTATORS` defaults to 5
+- `PA_SPECTATORS` defaults to 5
+- `PA_REPLAY_TIMEOUT` defaults to 180
+- `PA_GAMEOVER_TIMEOUT` defaults to 360
+- `PA_EMPTY_TIMEOUT` defaults to 3600

+For more information, see the [official documentation](https://planetaryannihilation.com/guides/hosting-a-local-server/).

+In addition, passing a command to the container will pass that command through to the server binary as a parameter, though passing a parameter that the container already runs (see the above list and `docker-entrypoint.sh`) may result in undefined behaviour.

 ## Licensing

 The few files in this repository are licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html).